rong-ma/rong-ma.github.io/contents/home.md

 I am an Associate Professor of Economics at the College of Economics and Management, China Agricultural University.
-I received a Ph.D. in Economics from the School of Economics and Management, Tsinghua University.
+I hold a Ph.D. in Economics from the School of Economics and Management, Tsinghua University.

 #### Email
 rongma[at]cau.edu.cn